idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 UserInputService.InputBegan:Connect(function(input, processed)
     if processed then return end
     if input.KeyCode == Enum.KeyCode.E then
-        C_Punch.Start({ Character = player.Character })
+        C_Punch.Start(player.Character)
     end
 end)
 ```

 You can call `C_` module functions from anywhere on the client — tools, input systems, UI buttons, proximity prompts.
-As long as you `require` the module and pass the right args, it works.
+Pass either the character model directly or a table with a `Character` field; both are handled.

 ---